Skip to Content

 • Fewer crowds.
 You can have the most popular spots practically to yourself.

 • Lower prices.
 Flights, hotels, and car rental are significantly cheaper in September than in the summer.
-In the second half of September, I paid about 1/2-1/3 the price for the hotels, and also rental car was also about 1/3 of the summer rate.
+In the second half of September, I paid about 1/2-1/3 the price for the hotels, and also rental car was about 1/3 of the summer rate.
 That said, you have to book ahead because availability is limited.

 • Fall colors.
 I can’t imagine a more scenic time to visit Alaska than in September.
 The colors really bring the landscape to life.